CIRC 2024 Summer Root Cause Analysis Challenge

 Why Participate

-Beyond the benefits of completing a proper root cause analysis to improve your design, Protospace Mfg. will provide additional manufacturing services to the highest-graded reports.
+Beyond the benefits of completing a proper root cause analysis to improve your design, Protospace Mfg. provides additional manufacturing services to the highest-graded reports.
 There are two opportunities to receive this:

 Report Format